josdejong/mathjs/docs/expressions/security.md

 Executing arbitrary expressions like enabled by the expression parser of mathjs involves a risk in general.
-When you're using mathjs to let users execute arbitrary expressions, it's good to take a moment to think about possible security and stability implications.
+When you're using mathjs to let users execute arbitrary expressions, it's good to take a moment to think about possible security and stability implications, especially when running the code server side.

 <h2 id="security-risks">Security risks <a href="#security-risks" title="Permalink">#</a></h2>